Chapter 1: Scriptural and Logical Interpretation of the Bible

 Some are turned off by the idea of animals and man evolving from microbes, or they say it's an impossible idea.
 It seems just like God to me that he should humble us such, and God is perfectly able to, and did I believe, create the universe from small things, and create the creatures of the earth starting with small things.
 It is to the Glory of God that he can create from humble beginnings.
 This is not to say that a spark of soul, somewhat departed from animals, may not have been added along the later path of evolution.
 Whatever, God is in charge, and God CAN do miracles along the way, or just the miracle of creating the beautiful laws of nature to start with, or both.

 Some say teaching evolution has only contributed in the moral decline in America.
 I think it’s only to the extent that the false idea is put forth that you have to choose one or the other.
 God and the Bible, or evolution and no God.
-This is not correct, what we have here is a case were logic (proper science) can actually help us understand better God's teaching in the Bible, not conflict with it.
+This is not correct.
+What we have here is a case were logic (proper science) can actually help us better understand God's teaching in the Bible, not conflict with it.
 The moral decline in America is also much more caused by Hollywood than anything else.
 ALL logic is from God, we need to have FAITH about this, and not fear that somehow science is going to prove God out of existence.
 It has not even come close to doing this.
 Some have only put up an unnecessary and incorrect “stumbling block” between science and God.
 GOD IS SURE, Bible prophecy PROVES the supernatural existence of God.
 Science is not about to prove God away.
-Quite to the contrary, the Big Bang Theory definitely proves a supernatural beginning to the universe.
+Quite to the contrary, the Big Bang Theory tends to prove a supernatural beginning to the universe.

 Further the Bible is a complex book, it was written in the style of the day when it was written and to the level of understanding of that day.
 4,000 or so years ago there was little or no understanding of science (remember science is just how nature operates, as God created it to).
 They did not then even know why the sun rose in the morning or why rain formed and fell, etc. So elaboration on the nature of creation was just not possible at the time the story of Genesis was written.
 This is another reason why it is a poetic description of creation and not literal (science now understands some of what happened following the initial creation, soon after and in the very long run, but again we can never understand the initial act of creation, it is beyond us to understand this and God's full supernatural nature).

-Some practical uses of an understanding of evolution are in knowing how evolution influences what a good diet would be.
+Some practical uses of an understanding of evolution are in knowing how evolution influences what a good diet and health choices should be.
 Also it gives many insights into our feelings, often the negative ones, we must raise above to be more civilized, closer to Gods will, and the best we can be.
 It proves homosexuality is something we would not normally be born with.
 Understanding the universal laws of nature that God created helps us to cope with our survival and well-being.

 There is also cultural evolution.
 In many ways society is like a big computer software program, with God still in the process of programming it.
 When it’s done (the kingdom of heaven) things will operate smoothly, but now it's still full of glitches, errors, and undone parts.